mui/mui-x/docs/data/introduction/installation/installation.md

 ## Data Grid

-### Community Plan
+### Free version

-To install the Community Plan, run:
+To install the free version of the data grid, run:

 npm